inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 This little story started with Alex learning more about the Fly platform and reaching out to me on Slack:

-> Alex Ellis: Would you check out fly.io for hosting an inlets PRO tunnel server?
+> Alex Ellis: Would you check out fly.io for hosting an inlets Pro tunnel server?
 They have a "generous free tier" for hosting containers.
 >
 > Me: Sounds interesting!